loopbackio/loopback-next/docs/site/Request-response-cycle.md

 between controllers and the data.
 They use an underlying datasource and a connector to interact with the data.

-Controller methods can call corresponding methods in the respository to read from or write to the database.
+Controller methods can call corresponding methods in the repository to read from or write to the database.

 Repositories can be injected in the controller constructor so controller methods may use them.